webprofusion/OpenAudio/README.md

 * [Linux Synths](http://linuxsynths.com/) — a list of linux based synths, some of which are open-source
 * [SFZ Instruments](https://sfzinstruments.github.io/) — a list of SFZ instruments, most of which are free
 * [VCV library](https://github.com/VCVRack/library) — a library of plugins compatible with VCV Plugin Manager
+* [OpenAV](http://openavproductions.com/) — a collection of instruments, effects, and development tool kits for Linux.

 Audio Apps
 ----------